Phazerous/phazerous-mc-un1/documentation/gathering/main.md

 ### VeinLocation

-`VeinLocation` — the location where the vein is spawned.
+`VeinLocation` — the veinLocation where the vein is spawned.
 Veins have many locationes, like ores in the common game.

 Stored in [Region](../regions/main.md) collection as a nested object.